 - Stonington Works (a place for local businesses to share opportunities and residents seeking employment to network with one another).
 For more info, send a direct message or email: LTheodore@stonington-ct.gov.

-While this is an extremely difficult time; it is also a time for us to show just how kind and strong we are, together as a community.
+While this has been a difficult time; it is also a time for us to show just how kind and strong we are, together as a community.
 Remember, even small actions, can make a big difference.
-If you are well and able, please think of friends, family and neighbors who might benefit from your help at this time, as well as our local non-profits and business.
+If you are well and able, please think of friends, family and neighbors who might benefit from your help at this time, as well as our local non-profits and businesses.

 If you have questions, ideas or concerns please contact us in the First Selectman's Office.